 Kiwi Co. has a limited return policy in its T&C. Part of the subscription commitment is that users will try whatever products the company sends their way.
 In the rare instances where returns are authorized, users only receive store credit:

-If you do not have a return policy, this fact should go in your T&C.
+If you do not have a standalone Return Policy, this fact should go in your T&C.

 It may feel like overkill to maintain both a return, refund, and exchange policy and place those same provisions in your T&C.